vsimonovski/game-of-life/README.md

 ## 🗒 Notes

-- I decided to use Redux Tookit in order to achieve as clean as possible solution, I tried version without Redux but I wasn't satisfied with the outcome
+- I decided to use Redux Tookit in order to achieve as clean as possible solution, I tried version without Redux but I wasn't satisfied with the outcome (version without redux is available on "no-redux" branch)
 - I had to upgrade version of Typescript in order to add Redux Tookit
 - I had to upgrade version of React in order to add Jest and Cypress